FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/dns_ptrrecord_v2.md

 The following arguments are supported:

-* `region` - (Optional) The region in which to create the PTR record.
+* `region` - (Optional, ForceNew) The region in which to create the PTR record.
   If omitted, the `region` argument of the provider is used.
   Changing this creates a new PTR record.

 * `name` - (Required) Domain name of the PTR record.
 A domain name is case insensitive.
   Uppercase letters will also be converted into lowercase letters.

 * `description` - (Optional) Description of the PTR record.

-* `floatingip_id` - (Required) The ID of the FloatingIP/EIP.
+* `floatingip_id` - (Required, ForceNew) The ID of the FloatingIP/EIP.
   Changing this creates a new PTR record.

 * `ttl` - (Optional) The time to live (TTL) of the record set (in seconds).
 The value